Darai, Iran

-Darai (دارايي) (Note: Also romanized as Dārā’ī) is a village in, and the capital of, Koregah-e Sharqi Rural District of the Central District of Khorramabad County, Lorestan Province, Iran.
-The previous capital of the rural district was the village of Dinarvand-e Olya.
+Darai (دارايي) (Note: Also romanized as Dārā’ī) is a village in, and the capital of, Koregah-e Sharqi Rural District in the Central District of Khorramabad County, Lorestan province, Iran.
+The previous capital of the rural district was the village of Dinarvand-e Bala.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 2,726 in 552 households.
 The following census in 2011 counted 2,765 people in 697 households.
-The 2016 census measured the population of the village as 3,151 people in 823 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 3,151 people in 823 households, the most populous in its rural district.